Do you want to be a Scramble Leader for August 2019?

 Scrambles provide an excellent opportunity for incoming students to meet current students, learn about Whitman, and gain a greater understanding of what to expect when they begin college.
 Scrambles also ease the transition from summer activities to college life by giving first-years the chance to meet new friends before school begins.
 So, how about taking a week before school starts for a wilderness adventure?

-In 2016, the Outdoor Program will offer 20 Scrambles.
+The Outdoor Program will offer 20 Scrambles.
 These trips will include backpacking in the Wallowas, Olympics, Strawberrys, Elkhorns, Mt.
 St. Helens, and the North Cascades, sea kayaking in the San Juan Islands, canoeing on Ross Lake, rock climbing at Smith Rock, and whitewater kayaking and rafting on the Salmon River.

 Most trips are designed for participants with little or no outdoor experience, but there are some strenuous trips for the more seasoned outdoor adventurer.